fourstix/Elfos-video/README.md

   * **vstart.asm** - Start video by allocating video buffers in high memory and set flags.
 Use the vstart.bat batch file to assemble the vstart command
   * **vtest.asm** - Test video and show status.
 Use the vtest.bat batch file to assemble vtest command.
   * **vstop.asm** - Stop video, the -u option will also unload the video buffers and free up high memory.
 Use the vstop.bat batch file to assemble the vstop command.
-  * **cls.asm** - Command to clear the display.
-Use the batch file Make_Cls.bat to assemble cls command.
+  * **clear.asm** - Command to clear the display.
+Use the batch file Make_clear.bat to assemble clear command.
   * **capture.asm** - Command to capture the display image into a file.
 Use the batch file Capture.bat to assemble the capture command.
   * **draw.asm** - Command to draw an image on the display.
 Use the Make_Draw.bat batch file to assemble the draw command.
   * **echo.asm** - Command to echo text from the Elf/OS to the display.
 Use the Make_Echo.bat batch file to assemble the echo command.